Conjunction (astronomy): Average interval between conjunctions

+As for conjunctions between Mercury and Venus, each time Venus goes from maximum elongation to the east of the Sun to maximum elongation west of the Sun and then back to east of the Sun (a so-called synodic cycle of Venus), an even number of conjunctions with Mercury take place.
+There are usually four, but sometimes just two, and sometimes six, as in the cycle mentioned above with a quintuple conjunction as Venus moves eastward, preceded by a singlet on August 6, 2047, as Venus moves westward.
+The average interval between corresponding conjunctions (for example the first of one set and the first of the next) is 1.599 years (583.9 days), based on the orbital speeds of Venus and Earth, but arbitrary conjunctions occur at least twice this often.
+The synodic cycle of Venus (1.599 years) is close to five times as long as that of Mercury (0.317 years).
+When they are in phase and move between the Sun and the Earth at the same time they remain close together in the sky for weeks.

-The following table gives these average intervals, in sidereal years, for combinations of the nine traditional planets.
+The following table gives these average intervals, between corresponding conjunctions, in Julian years of 365.25 days, for combinations of the nine traditional planets.
+Conjunctions with the Sun are also included.
 Since Pluto is in resonance with Neptune the period used is 1.5 times that of Neptune, slightly different from the current value.
 The interval is then exactly thrice the period of Neptune.

 Notable conjunctions

 1953 BC

-On February 27, 1953 BC Mercury, Venus, Mars and Saturn formed a group with an angular diametre of 26.45 arc minutes.
+On February 27, 1953, BC, Mercury, Venus, Mars and Saturn formed a group with an angular diameter of 26.45 arc minutes.
 Jupiter was on the same day only a few degrees away, so that on this day all 5 bright planets could be found in an area measuring only 4.33 degrees.
 David Pankenier and David Nivison have suggested that this conjunction occurred at the beginning of the Xia dynasty in China.

 929

 A triple conjunction between Mars and Jupiter occurred.
-At the first conjunction on May 26th, 929 Mars, whose brightness was -1.8 mag, stood 3.1 degrees south of Jupiter with a brightness of -2.6 mag.
-The second conjunction took place on July 4th, 929, whereby Mars stood 5.7 degrees south of Jupiter.
-Both planets were -2.8 mag bright.
-On August 18th, 929 the -1.9 mag bright Mars stood 4.7 degrees south of Jupiter, which was -2.6 mag bright.
+At the first conjunction on May 26, 929, Mars, whose brightness was −1.8 mag, stood 3.1 degrees south of Jupiter with a brightness of −2.6 mag.
+The second conjunction took place on July 4, 929, whereby Mars stood 5.7 degrees south of Jupiter.
+Both planets were −2.8 mag bright.
+On August 18, 929, the −1.9 mag bright Mars stood 4.7 degrees south of Jupiter, which was −2.6 mag bright.

-The second conjunction might have been from all conjunctions between outer planets since Birth of Christ that at which both planets had greatest brightness.
-At all other conjunctions between outer planets at least one planet was dimmer.